mikeizbicki/ucr-cs100/textbook/tools/bash/regex/README.md

 + `(` and `)` - Captures variables and creates character groups.

-The parenthesis must be escaped in standard Posix
+The parentheses must be escaped in standard Posix.

 <table>
   <tr>